alvaroalon2/bio-nlp/README.md

 The core piece in the modelling of the text entities recognition will be [BioBERT](https://github.com/dmis-lab/biobert-pytorch).
 Normalization step will be achived through inverse index search in a Solr database.

 ## System Set-up
 Package bionlp is mainly proposed to be used as part of the webpage or the annotation of CORD-19.
-If it is wanted to use it separately, the following dependencies must be satisfied:
+In its dockerized versions these requirements are already satisfied.
+If it was desired to use it separately, the following dependencies must be satisfied:
 * transformers>=4.5.0
 * spacy>=3
 * pysolr~=3.9.0
 * torch

 bionlp package can be found on [bio-nlp/bionlp](https://github.com/alvaroalon2/bio-nlp/tree/master/bionlp)

 ## Solr Database for Normalization